Mucha-B/Code_Challenges/README.md

 # Code Challenges from different sites and my solutions

-# Other peoples solutions too
+# Other people's solutions too